Reviews11 min read

 CyberGhost VPN Review 2026: Is It Still Worth It?

 Most VPN reviews are written by people who've spent 48 hours with a product.
 I've been running a small e-commerce business for eight years, and I've tested more VPNs than I care to admit — some for securing remote work sessions, some for competitor research, some just because I was paranoid about public Wi-Fi at trade shows.
 (True story: I once had someone try to piggyback my connection at a trade show in Las Vegas.
 Never again.)
-CyberGhost VPN has been on my radar for years, and in this CyberGhost VPN review for 2026, I want to give you the honest picture: what it gets right, where it falls flat, and whether it's actually worth your money.
+CyberGhost VPN has been on my radar for years, and in this CyberGhost VPN review for 2026, I want to give you the real picture: what works, what doesn't, and whether it's actually worth your money.

 TL;DR: CyberGhost is a solid, beginner-friendly VPN with a massive server network and good streaming support.
-It's not the fastest or most privacy-focused option on the market, but for most everyday users it does the job well — especially at the long-term pricing.
+It's not the fastest or most privacy-focused option out there, but for most everyday users it gets the job done — especially if you snag one of their long-term plans.

 Quick Overview